Suzy Becker: Career

 Becker is best known for her 1990 internationally bestselling book All I Need to Know I Learned from My Cat, which sold two million copies and spent 28 weeks on the New York Times bestseller list, with several at #1.

 Becker began as an advertising copywriter in Boston.
 The job allowed her to hone her talents for insightful and irreverent writing, which would later become her trademark in her books and cartoons.
 In 1987, she founded her greeting card company, the Widget Factory, which garnered recognition for its humor, witty drawings, and corporate social responsibility.
 From 1987 until 1993, Becker worked as president, and owner of the Widget Factory greeting card line, creating over 200 different card designs, posters, and a maternity Advent calendar (which she invented).

-Additionally, during that time, Becker also spearheaded national service projects, including, Ride FAR, the first U.S. HIV/AIDS bike-a-thon.
+Additionally, during that time, Becker also spearheaded national service projects.
+In 1989, she founded Ride FAR, the first U.S. HIV/AIDS bike-a-thon, which has occurred biannually since its inception.
 Ride FAR, or the Ride for AIDS Resources, is a biannual event that gives 100% all proceeds raised directly to services for children and adults living with HIV/AIDS.
 To date, the ride has raised more than $1,100,000 for HIV/AIDS resources.

-Becker eventually licensed the Widget Factory in early 1993, so that she could accept her appointment as a White House Fellow under President Bill Clinton from 1993–1994.
+Becker eventually licensed the Widget Factory in early 1993, so that she could accept her appointment as a White House Fellow under President Bill Clinton from 1993 to 1994.
 Upon her return from her fellowship at the White House, Becker helped found and taught at the Francis W. Parker Charter Essential School, an alternative public secondary school in central Massachusetts.
 She left the school after a few years to focus on writing and illustrating full-time.
+As of 2013, she taught creative writing at the Sawyer School in Bolton, Massachusetts.